 Is Tomato Pie a Pizza?

-Southern Tomato Pie is not to be confused with the same pizza pie that originated in Sicily.
-This recipe is a southern treat intended to make use of fresh tomatoes from the garden.
+Southern Tomato Pie is not to be confused with pizza pie that originated in Sicily.
+This is a southern recipe intended to make use of juicy tomatoes from the garden.

 Not everyone loves mayo, but most folks in the south use it in everything from casseroles to cakes.
 If you dislike mayonnaise, you can leave it out and this recipe will still be delicious!

 What Type of Tomatoes Should I Use?

 Heirloom tomatoes are beautiful and make a lovely presentation, but I like the flavor of good old garden tomatoes the best.

 - buttery round crackers

-- large tomatoes
+- large tomato slices

-- salt and pepper
+- salt and black pepper

 - garlic powder